assembleco/hierarch.0/README.md

 # Hierarch

-Make pages, quick and easy.
+Make programs, quick and easy.

 Build pages using common and easy in-place changes,
 producing clean code you can use in any place you like.